 may be shared by the Conduct Administrator and considered by the Adjudication Panel

 prior to determining responsibility and sanctions, if:

-If a sexual or gender-based misconduct case is also being heard by a civil or criminal court, the college retains the right to hear the case before, after, or during the same time as the civil or criminal case and to implement appropriate action (such as no-contact directives, removal from campus residence facilities, removing a student from a class or classes or interim suspension) to maintain the safety of the campus.
+If a sexual or gender-based misconduct case is also being heard by a civil or criminal court, the College retains the right to hear the case before, after, or during the same time as the civil or criminal case, and to implement appropriate action (such as No Contact Orders, removal from campus residence facilities, removing a student from a class or classes or interim suspension) to maintain the safety of the campus.